-The quarter denar (sestertius = 2 1/2 as, "the third is a half") displays lyre on the obverse and obelisk left in field; the other features correspond with those on the half denar.
+The quarter denar (sestertius, now worth of four asses) displays lyre on the obverse and obelisk left in field; other features correspond with those on the half denar.
 One name combination is known, which is one of the two in the half denars:

 ΦΙΛΟΝΙΔΑ-ΑΡΙΣΤΟ/ΛΟΧΟΣ quarter denar.
 0.91 g, 11.4 mm.
 SNG Tubingen 1375.

-4. DupondiusDupondius is a large bronze coin in the Roman coinage, worth of two asses (one fifth of the denarius).
-I found a single type; the names and devices on this coin resemble to the ΛΥΣΩΝ - ΔΙΟΝΥΣΟ/ΔΩΡΟΣ Apollo denar; see this in the table.
+7. DupondiusDupondius is a large bronze coin in the Roman coinage, worth of two asses; now, one eighth of the denar.
+I found this single type:

-Lyson/Basileos Dupondius.
+Apolloniate bronze dupondius.
 Obv.
 Laureate head of Apollo facing left. ΛΥΣΩΝ ΒΑΣΙΛΕΩΣ (Lyson of Basileus) anticlockwise.
-Rev. Three nymphs hand in hand dancing, fire between the first and second nymph; outer ones holding torches. Α-Π-Ο-Λ between nymphs, ΔΥΟΝΥΣΟ/ΔΟΡΟΣ in exergue.
-25.4 g, 33.4 mm.
+Rev. Three nymphs hand in hand dancing, outer ones holding torches.
+[Fire between the left and middle nymph?]; Α-[Π-Ο-Λ] between nymphs, Δ[ΥΟΝΥΣΟ]/Δ[ΟΡΟΣ] in exergue.
+25.4 g, 33.4 mm, die axis 12 h.